ShiranEyal/VaronisHomeAssignment/README.md

 Changing this configuration will result in each merge request with the default branch to be kept on hold until the specified number of approvals is met. <br>
-The project also contains a bonus script, that demonstrates the risk of how repositories without a reviewer ruleset are vulnerable to unwanted files and code addition into critical branches.
+The project also contains a bonus script, that demonstrates the risk of how repositories without a reviewer ruleset are vulnerable to unwanted files and code addition into critical branches. <br>
+The project contains a folder named "ScreenShots", which contain screenshots of the expected outputs of both the main and bonus scripts.
+The outputs vary depending on if a reviewer ruleset is already in place for the main branch.

 - Add a detailed description of how you would expand your scripts into a framework for monitoring and fixing many misconfigurations across multiple services from